 Ruby Hammond conducted a study (2012-13) to investigate factors that affect reproductive success of native, arboreal nesting songbirds on Kaua‘i.
 The endangered ‘Akeke‘e had high nesting success ( 71 %) relative to other bird species (57 %), and relative to mean nesting success of Hawaiian forest birds (46 %) (Hammond et al. 2015).

-Although first described in the 1880’s, there is a paucity of research on the ecology ‘Akeke’e, much of which is summarized in the Hawai’i Comprehensive Wildlife Conservation Strategy ‘Akeke’e Fact Sheet.
+Although first described in the 1880’s, there is a paucity of research on the ecology of ‘Akeke’e, much of which is summarized in the Hawai’i Comprehensive Wildlife Conservation Strategy ‘Akeke’e Fact Sheet.
 Very few nests of the ‘Akeke’e have been located and observed by biologists, possibly because ‘Akeke’e nest high in the terminal branches of ‘Ōhi’a trees.
 The breeding season generally begins in March, and we suspect that the last chicks fledge from their nests by mid-July based on the breeding biology of the ‘Akeke’e’s close relative, the Hawai’i ‘Ākepa.
 It is also likely that ‘Akeke’e can build multiple nests in a season since most honey-creeper species re-nest after failure of a nesting attempt.
-Several honeycreeper species will also raise multiple broods per season.
+Several honeycreeper species will also raise multiple broods of 1-2 eggs per season.